Ethnic groups in Metro Detroit: Bangladeshi American

+Chinese American

 As of 2002, Ethnic Chinese and Chinese American people are second largest Asian-origin ethnic group in the Wayne-Macomb-Oakland tri-county area.
 As of that year there were 16,829 ethnic Chinese, concentrated mainly in Troy, Rochester Hills, and Canton Township.
 As of 2012 Madison Heights also hosts a significant Chinese community.
 As of that year the largest still-operating Chinatown in proximity to Metro Detroit is located in the Chinatown of Windsor, Ontario.